Rate this page:

 While your app is deployed to either a development or staging environment, or will appear in your app title.
 This suffix is removed once you've deployed your app to production.

 Once your app is installed, it will automatically pick up all minor app deployments so you don't need to run the command again.
 Minor deployments are changes that don't modify app permissions in the file.
-You can deploy the changes onto your developer site by using one of two methods:
+You can deploy the changes onto your developer site or Bitbucket workspace by using one of two methods:

 Once your app is installed, changes in the manifest are picked up automatically after running .
 However, due to the eventually-consistent nature of our system, you may need to wait up to 5 minutes for changes in the manifest to be reflected in the product.

 Tunneling allows you to speed up development by avoiding the need to redeploy each code change, and by seeing each invocation as it executes.
-The Forge tunnel works similarly to hot reloading, so any changes you make to your app code can be viewed on your Atlassian site without losing the current app state.
+The Forge tunnel works similarly to hot reloading, so any changes you make to your app code can be viewed on your Atlassian site or Bitbucket workspace without losing the current app state.
 You don’t need to run any other commands; you only need to refresh the page.

 To use the command, Docker must be set up and running.
 To learn about Docker, visit the Docker getting started guides.
 If you don't want to run Docker, you can redeploy your app after each code change with the command.